 When you mention renting out a room in your home to a stranger, friends and family may look at you askance.
 But the fact is it is becoming a fairly common practice, especially in expensive cities.
 It can be a great way to supplement your income, but it can also be a huge disaster, with danger and legal ramifications.
-So to help you toward success in such an endeavor, we offer these tips for renting out a room in your Bloomfield HIlls house.
+So to help you toward success in such an endeavor, we offer these tips for renting out a room in your Metro Detroit Michigan house.

 Know the Law

 There are some pretty strict laws governing tenants and landlords.
 So you need to familiarize yourself with your state’s tenant-landlord laws before renting out a room in your Metro Detroit Michigan house.
 For example, you have to give notice (typically 24 hours) in order to legally enter a tenant’s room.
 But if you fail to give notice and get permission – even though you own the room and it is in your house – you may land in legal hot water.

 You definitely need to interview potential tenants before renting out a room in your Metro Detroit Michigan house.
 And in the course of the interview, you’ll likely have to provide information about yourself, but be cautious and circumspect.
 Remember that tenants are not your friends.
 They are strangers, and this will be a business relationship.
 Don’t volunteer information, such as where the spare house key is hidden, that can invite problems.

 Determine your non-negotiables, and then stick to your guns.
 Make sure that renting out a room in your Metro Detroit Michigan house is done on your terms.
 If, for example, you want a non-smoker, put that prominently in your ad, mention it in the interview, and put it in the contract.
 There must be consequences if a tenant violates the lease terms.